 the trade secret-contract relationship are unique and merit specific focus.
 For instance, contracts play a distinctive evidentiary role in trade secret law.
-To obtain the protections of trade secret law and prove a valid trade secret exists, putative owners often have to impose non-disclosure contracts on recipients of information.
-Department of the validity of patents or copyrights.
-Contracts are largely irrelevant to proving the validity of patents or copyrights.
-Department of trade secret law provides putative owners ample opportunity to define-and overstate-the boundaries of their trade secret rights, particularly to employees.
-Trade secret's intersection with contract law poses particular threats to employee mobility-as employee non-competes and non-disclosure provisions can deter employees from starting new jobs and competing enterprises.
+To obtain the protections of trade secret law and prove a valid trade secret exists, putative owners often have to impose non-disclosure contracts on recipients of information.10 By contrast, contracts are largely irrelevant to proving the validity of patents or copyrights.11 Contracts' centrality to trade secret law provides putative owners ample opportunity to define-and overstate-the boundaries of their trade secret rights, particularly to employees.
+Trade secret's intersection with contract law poses particular threats to employee mobility-as employee non-competes and non-disclosure provisions can deter employees from starting new jobs and competing enterprises.12